kinow/autosubmit/docs/source/userguide/configure/develop_a_project.rst

 All files, with the exception of user-defined scripts, are located in the ``<expid>/conf`` directory.

-Configuration files are written in ``ini`` format.
+Configuration files are written in ``yaml`` format.
 In the other hand, the user-defined scripts are written in ``bash/python or R`` format.

 To configure the experiment, edit ``autosubmit_cxxx.conf``, ``expdef_cxxx.conf``, ``jobs_cxxx.conf`` , ``platforms_cxxx.conf`` and ``proj_cxxx.conf``` in the ``conf`` folder of the experiment.